 I believe in the importance of working with an entire family system, since each person in the family is impacted by other family members'

 struggles or challenges.
 When partnering with families, I am committed to a particular model of therapy called Emotionally Focused Family Therapy, because this

 When I begin working with families, I like to spend a few sessions getting to know everyone in the family, as well as the family as a whole system.

 First, I meet with the parent(s) before meeting with the child(ren).
 During this time, I want parents to get

 to know me as someone they can trust to work with their child(ren).
 I also like to explain the therapy process and the Emotionally Focused Family Therapy model.
 I

 want to learn as much as possible about the family and I also want to be available to answer any questions about myself or the work we will do together.

 After the parent session, I prefer to have a "family meeting" with parent(s) and child(ren) together.
 I've found that a family meeting is a comfortable way for children to meet me for the first time and to see that their parent(s) recognize that changes need to be made in the family as a whole.
 We'll talk about some of the family's favorite times together as well as how therapy can help the family become stronger, healthier and more connected.

 Finally, I will take some time to get to know the child(ren).
 When I meet with a child individually, we do a few activities together so I can learn more about his/her world.
-For younger children (younger than 10), I oftentimes facilitate a play therapy session as this is a more natural way for young children to express themselves.
+For some children, I oftentimes facilitate a play therapy session, as this is a more natural way for young children to express themselves.